hiro-yano/insitesearch/Readme.md

 public/js/search-result-card.js:
 * To search through a site and list search results in card forms.
 * window.addEventListner:
- var pageList = ['index', 'orders', ...] <- lists names of search target pages that are html files and exclude a file extensions ".html".
+ var pageList = ['index', 'orders', ...]
+ ... lists names of search target pages that are html files and exclude a file extension ".html".

 public/js/search-light.js:
 * To highlight a keyword.